SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ACDCs act as securely attributed (authentic) fragments of a distributed *property graph* (PG) [62][63].
 Thus they may be used to construct knowledge graphs expressed as property graphs [64].
 ACDCs enable securely-attributed and privacy-protecting knowledge graphs.

-The ACDC specification (including its selective disclosure mechanisms) leverages two primary cryptographic operations namely digests and digital signatures [[47]][51]].
+The ACDC specification (including its partial and selective disclosure mechanisms) leverages two primary cryptographic operations namely digests and digital signatures [[47]][51]].
 These operations when used in an ACDC MUST have a security level, cryptographic strength, or entropy of approximately 128 bits [[52]].
 (See the appendix for a discussion of cryptographic strength and security)

 An important property of high-strength cryptographic digests is that a verifiable cryptographic commitment (such as a digital signature) to the digest of some data is equivalent to a commitment to the data itself.
 ACDCs leverage this property to enable compact chains of ACDCs that anchor data via digests.
 The data *contained* in an ACDC may therefore be merely its equivalent anchoring digest.
 The anchored data is thereby equivalently authenticated or authorized by the chain of ACDCs.